 Juncos are quite agile in flight, launching from the ground to catch insects and quickly navigating a tangle of brush to feed or hide.
 In winter, they form flocks that have a “pecking order” depending on who arrived first to your yard.
 Individuals may spread out, but keep in contact with the others with a “tsick” or “tchet” sound.

+Dark-eyed Juncos are ground birds and often hop around under the seed feeders upon their return from the higher elevation mountains of Appalachia.
 Feeder hint: Seeds make up 75% of their diet – and they prefer millet (over sunflower seeds).

 Bird Bits

-Conservation Note: Declines have been small over time, and Dark-eyed Junco populations remain strong across the North American continent.
+Conservation Note: Declines have been small over time and Dark-eyed Junco populations remain strong across the North American continent.

-ABOUT THIS SERIES
+ABOUT THIS SERIES:

 “Birds of the Blue Ridge” showcases frequently seen and rare birds across the southern Appalachian region.
-For over three decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean, and seven European countries.
-She is a travel and nature freelance writer for several regional and national print magazines, and also created and authored the state park birding series for Bird Watcher’s Digest.
+For over four decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean and seven European countries.
+She is a contributing editor with BRC magazine and a freelance writer, penning travel and nature feature articles for several regional and national print publications.
+Angela created and authored the state park birding series for Bird Watcher’s Digest.

 Read More by Angela Minor: BlueRidgeCountry.com/AngelaMinor